flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 ## Anti-piracy

-As you've seen in the 'Operating System' section, the console never runs a game straight away; it first performs a series of checks that **prevent the execution of unauthorised cartridges** and also makes sure the cartridge is **correctly inserted**.
+As you've seen in the 'Operating System' section, the console never runs a game straight away; it first performs a series of checks that **prevent the execution of unauthorised cartridges** and also make sure the cartridge is **correctly inserted**.

 To be able to pass these checks, games had to include a copy of Nintendo's logo (in the form of tiles) within the ROM header [@games-dhole].
 This way, Nintendo could make use of **copyright and trademark** laws to control distribution. *Pretty clever, huh?*